wazuh/wazuh-documentation/source/ossec_elk_architecture.rst

 - RAM memory: Elasticsearch tends to utilize a high amount of memory for data sorting and aggregation and, according to their documentation, less than 8GB RAM is counterproductive.
 For single-host deployments, considering that Elasticsearch will share resources with OSSEC, Logstash and Kibana, we recommend to provision your server with at least 16GB RAM (more if possible).
 Less than 16GB RAM would only work for small OSSEC deployments.

++ `OSSEC Wazuh fork <http://github.com/wazuh/ossec-wazuh/>`_: It is required for the integration with ELK Stack.
+You can install it following the instructions in :ref:`our documentation <ossec_wazuh>`

-+ :ref:`Java 8 JRE<ossec_wazuh_java>`: Java 8 is required both by Logstash server and by Elasticsearch.
+- :ref:`Java 8 JRE<ossec_elk_java>`: Java 8 is required both by Logstash server and by Elasticsearch.
 In this guide we have also included a description of how to install it.

 OSSEC alerts dashboard
 ----------------------